-The honors program is an interdisciplinary program designed for highly motivated students with strong analytical and writing skills, high levels of creativity, and an eagerness for intellectual challenge and learning.
-For more information on this selective program, please see page 145.
-Applications are available in the admission office.
-For more information, please write to ugadm@simmons.edu.
+The honors program is an interdisciplinary

+curriculum designed for highly motivated students with strong analytical and writing skills, high levels of creativity, and an eagerness for intellectual challenge and learning.
+For more information on this selective program, please see page 147.
+Applications are available in the Office of Admission and on the College's website.
+For more information, please write to honors@simmons.edu.